All Episodes

 We could, you know, improve the quality of life of people.

-We can make the city safer, and they choose not to do so.
+And they choose not to do so.

 And that's on them.

-And this is one of the reasons why I think that the midterm elections, if all of you participate, we can defy history, and the president can hold the House and the Senate, and we can prevent the country from living through one impeachment after another, because that's all they care about.
+And this is one of the reasons why I think that the midterm elections, if all of you participate, we can defy history, and the president can hold the House and the Senate, and we can prevent the country from living through one impeachment after another because that's all they care about.

 Anyway, I appreciate the call.

-Frank, California, Sean in Mississippi next.
+Frank, California, Sean in Mississippi.

-Uh, you're on the Sean Hannity show.
+Next, you're on the Sean Hannity show.

 Hi.